 The New York State enforcement agency whose purview is the regulation and discipline of licensed physicians practicing in New York is the Office of Professional Medical Conduct.
 The OPMC is empowered to investigate and penalize doctors who are discovered to be guilty of professional misconduct.
-Our health care specialists at Joseph Potashnik and Associates, PC, boast much experience representing numerous New York physicians when they were up against OPMC inquiries and discipline with a long list of favorable results for our clients.
+Our health care s at Joseph Potashnik and Associates, PC, boast much experience representing numerous New York physicians when they were up against OPMC inquiries and discipline with a long list of favorable results for our clients.

 How Concerned Should I Be About An OMPC Investigation?

 In many cases, physicians are unaware that the OPMC even exists, then suddenly they are hit with allegations detailed in a letter from one of their investigators.
 Largely, medical school graduates come out of school not ever having been obligated to learn much on the topic of professional discipline.
 Any physician who learns that they are the subject of an OPMC investigation should be clear on the fact that it is possible for them to be inflicted with repercussions as severe as getting their license to practice taken away having their practice severely restricted.
 From your perspective you may be innocent, but regardless of that perception, anytime the OPMC makes contact with you and commences an investigation into a complaint against you, this should be considered a grave matter off the bat.
 Your first act should be to call a well informed health care defense attorney right away.
-Your livelihood and career could be in serious jeopardy, and you it is not in your best interest to downplay the weight of the circumstances.
+Your livelihood and career could be in serious jeopardy, and you it is not in your interest to downplay the weight of the circumstances.

 What is the Definition of Professional Misconduct by New York Law?